On this page:

 Documents in relation to a personal insolvency agreement

-- Statement of affairs (other than Part A of the form containing certain confidential information)
+- Statement of Affairs (excluding the questions on the form containing certain confidential information)

 - debtor’s authority granting control over property to a trustee pending an agreement